 Due to the lack of dietary diversity in our diet, there is an increase in non-communicable diseases like diabetes, obesity, and cardiovascular disease.
 Obesity or Overweight is the major problem faced by city dwellers.
-Obesity is increasing at a fast rate in India because we are giving more preference to refined cereal-based diet, consuming more packaged food that is high in salt, sugar, and fats, and also taking a more high-calories diet with low nutrients.
+Obesity is increasing at a fast rate in India because we are giving more preference to refined cereal-based diets, consuming more packaged food that is high in salt, sugar, and fats, and also taking a more high-calorie diet with low nutrients.
 The unhealthy consumption of food has created a disturbance in our bodies.

 So, if you ask me to give you a better option that helps you in shedding the extra kilos without compromising on nutrition, I will say “Millets”.

 Today, in this blog I will take you around discussing millets, what and how millets will be helping you in your weight loss journey, and how to choose millet for weight loss.